adsuar/UniversalDX/README.md

 b) Execution with Support Vector Machines classifier: ant runSVM
 c) Default execution (with the Naive Bayes classifier): ant run

+At resources/config/universaldx.properties you can define which will be the training data set and the test data set.
+Furthermore, you can set the column in which the class will be stored at the training data set, so you can change the training set easily.

-NOTE: With the current test data, we can see a poor performance of SVM versus Naive Bayes (if type is C-classification of is nu-classification an the value of nu is for example 0.5) since the data used is stored as is in the training set and the predictions of SVM are wrong.
+NOTE: With the current test data, we can see a poor performance of SVM versus Naive Bayes (if type is C-classification of is nu-classification and the value of nu is for example 0.5) since the data used is stored as is in the training set and the predictions of SVM are wrong.

 R Source Code
 =============